• Support Harris

 Crafting Coherent Paragraphs & Clear and Concise Sentences

 • Persuasive writing is clear, concise, and compelling.
-In this module, students will acquire the essential skills for constructing deductive, unified, and coherent paragraphs that seamlessly flow and communicate ideas effectively.
-Students will also be empowered to master the art of writing concise and compelling sentences, enabling them to convey their thoughts and arguments with precision and clarity.
+In this module, participants will acquire the essential skills for constructing deductive, unified, and coherent paragraphs that seamlessly flow and communicate ideas effectively.
+Participants will also be empowered to master the art of writing concise and compelling sentences, enabling them to convey their thoughts and arguments with precision and clarity.

 Telling a Personal Story to Build Solidarity & Advocate for Change